colonelpopcorn/awesome-plugins/README.md

 ## Groupware
 - [Nextcloud](https://github.com/nextcloud) - A safe home for all your data.
 - [Owncloud](https://github.com/owncloud) -  Similar to Nextcloud but more targeted to enterprise users.

+## Human Resources Management (HRM)
+- [OrangeHRM](https://www.orangehrm.com/) - OrangeHRM provides a world-class HRIS experience and offers everything you and your team need to be the HR heroes you know you are. ([Source Code(https://github.com/orangehrm/orangehrm))

 ## IDE/Code Editors
 - [Visual Studio Code](https://github.com/microsoft/vscode) - The open source AI code editor